Task-MasterX/my-website/README.md

 # My Website

 Welcome to my website!
-This is a simple HTML project that showcases [brief description of your website].
+This is a simple HTML project that showcases some skills.

 ## Features